liufuyou/EhViewer/README.md

 </p>

 <p align="center">求⭐️star</p>

-EhViewer is a collection of E-Hentai viewers that provides the latest available versions.
+<p align="center">EhViewer is a collection of E-Hentai viewers that provides the latest available versions.</p>

 ## Recommended Versions